keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 1: Start your Astro project

-Navigate to the folder of your Astro project from the Get started with Apache Airflow tutorial.
+Navigate to the directory of your Astro project from the Get started with Apache Airflow tutorial.

 1. Run the following Astro CLI command to start Airflow: